 Why I Love This Poolish Pizza Dough Recipe

-This Poolish Pizza Dough Recipe is my go-to recipe when I want gourmet restaurant-style pizza at home.
+This Poolish Pizza Dough Recipe is my go-to recipe for gourmet Neapolitan-style pizzeria pizza at home.
 Although it takes 2 days to complete this recipe, it's worth it in the end to see the bubbly crust and perfect flavor.

 Short on time?
-Check out my Super Easy Pizza Dough recipe you can knead in your stand mixer and have ready in as little as 60 minutes.
+Check out my Super Easy Pizza Dough recipe you can knead it in your stand mixer and have it ready in as little as 60 minutes, and you can make pizza like this Veggie Garden Pesto Pizza or Fig and Prosciutto Pizza.

 What is a Poolish?